Tips for writing a personal statement

 - be analytical rather than just descriptive - don't just tell us what you've read or what you've done, we want to see what you gained from this, or how it changed your perception of your chosen subject

-- reflect on your work experience, especially if you are applying to courses linked to a profession (such as Social Work).
+- reflect on your work experience, especially if you are applying to courses linked to a profession.
 We want to see evidence that you've had relevant work experience and how this has given you an insight into that profession

 - draw on your other experiences - for example, are you a member of a society, have you won any awards, scholarships or prizes?

-- provide evidence of your key skills, including research, critical thinking, communication, organisation, planning and time-management
+- provide evidence of your transferable skills, including research, critical thinking, communication, organisation, planning and time-management

 - highlight any career aspirations you might have and show how the course will help you achieve them

 - proofread your statement and ask a friend or relative to read it.

 Make sure you allow enough time to plan and structure your personal statement, ensuring you include everything you want to say.
 You may need to redraft your statement a number of times.